InAnYan/papers/PhysicsSolver/Paper.md

 belongs to the internal list of formulas or is derived.

-We have quickly noticed that this algorithm is a simplified version of the Stanford Research Institute Problem Solver algorithm [@strips].
+We have quickly noticed that this algorithm is a simplified version of the Stanford Research Institute Problem Solver algorithm [^@strips].
 So, we modified it to the physical field.
 The goals are represented as math symbols.
 The operators are the applicable formulas.
 The preconditions of an operator (or a formula) are the free symbols of the formula.
 The